jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 Encircle is an unfinished programming language.

-I spent a significant portion of spare time in my 20's thinking about this idea of how to visually express the internals of computers and programming languages.
+I spent quite a portion of the spare time of my 20's thinking about this idea of how to visually express the internals of computers and programming languages.

 Encircle Language Spec tries to describe it.